Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For wild snakes, all these issues can be potentially fatal.
 There is no way for the snake to rectify the situation.
 In many cases, they just have to wait for their body to figure it out, if it can.

 In captivity, the odds are a bit better.
 Owners can offer their snake all sorts of treatment.
-Lukewarm baths often help for many snakes, as it helps everything warm up and get moving.
+Lukewarm baths often help many snakes, as it helps everything warm up and get moving.
 Medications are available in some cases.

 Impacted eggs and some blockages may require surgery from a qualified vet.
 However, this option is available only to our captive friends.
 Those in the wild often aren’t so lucky!